ammarbinfaisal/blog/index.md

 ## Who am I?

-jack of some trades,
+jack of some trades, <br>
-master of none, struggling alone, trying to save.. the intellect of mine, from fading away, battling the tides of post-llm era, preparing myself, for the post-literate age
+master of none, struggling alone, <br>
+trying to save.. the intellect of mine, <br>
+from fading away, battling the tides <br>
+of post-llm era, preparing myself, <br>
+for the post-literate age <br>

 [[GitHub](https://github.com/ammarbinfaisal)]